swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 Property-wrapper parameters cannot have additional arguments in the wrapper attribute.

 > **Rationale**: Arguments on the wrapper attribute are expected to never be changed by the caller.
-However, it is not possible to enforce this today; thus, property-wrapper parameters cannot support additional arguments in the attribute until there is a mechanism for for per-declaration shared state for property wrappers.
+However, it is not possible to enforce this today; thus, property-wrapper parameters cannot support additional arguments in the attribute until there is a mechanism for per-declaration shared state for property wrappers.

 Non-instance methods cannot use property wrappers that require the enclosing `self` subscript.